substitute03/snake-ng/README.md

 - A or Left Arrow- move the Snake left.
 - S or Down Arrow - move the Snake down.
 - D or Right Arrow - move thte Snake right.

+In Classic mode, press SPACE to pause the game.